NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI.Client/README.md

 In class Professor De St Germaine's GUI implementation included a Name in the Json.So we went ahead and included the name in our spreadsheet JSON as well.
 A student also asked in class if we would be allowed to add a feature where we could add the name to the spreadsheet in which Professor De St Germaine said yes.So we implemented it.
-(Check lecture 16 time stamp 41:00 if you want proof)
+(Check lecture 16 time stamp 41:00 if you want proof) We noticed that the website looks different on different machines, this is because Professor De St Germaine used px as a unit for defining the size of components instead of vw and vh.
+We chose not to change this because this would require a lot of time (finding all components and figuring out how to convert to vw and vh).
+Please just use a zoom percentage which seems right.

 # Assignment Specific Topics
 We decided to make various design decisions.For example we decided to: